 New Luika Gold Mine

-The New Luika Gold Mine (“New Luika”) is currently the 4th largest mine in Tanzania and is in the Songwe District of Southwestern Tanzania approximately 700 km South-West of Dar es Salaam.
-Production at New Luika commenced in 2012 and the current reserve life was extended in 2022 to H1 2028.
-New Luika is an Open Pit and Underground mining operation and employs approximately 942 employees and contractors of which 99% are Tanzanians.
-New Luika has maintained its reputation as one of the safest gold mining operations of its peers.
+The New Luika Gold Mine (“New Luika”) is based in the Songwe District of Southwestern Tanzania approximately 700 km South-West of Dar es Salaam.
+New Luika is an Open Pit and Underground mining operation with a reputation as one of the safest gold mining operations of its peers.

-Open Pit Operations - Four open pits are planned to be mined as per the current Life of Mine Plan, namely: Porcupine South, Elizabeth Hill, Blacktree Hill and Bauhinia Creek North.
-Mining approach is contractor-based whereby the contractor supplies and operate the equipment and the client provides technical guidance and supervision which includes mine design, mine planning, mine survey and geology inputs.
+Open Pit Operations - Mining approach is contractor-based whereby the contractor supplies and operate the equipment and the client provides technical guidance and supervision which includes mine design, mine planning, mine survey and geology inputs.

 Underground Operations – New Luika transitioned to a predominantly underground operation and entered commercial production in June 2017.
-All underground operations at our Bauhinia Creek, Luika and Ilunga deposits are performed by New Luika employees (owner operated).
+All underground operations are performed by New Luika employees (owner operated).

 Processing - The processing is metallurgically simple and conventional involving proven crushing and milling techniques with carbon-in-leach gold extraction delivering robust gold recoveries.
-Processing plant capacity is 2,450tpd (885kt pa) with planned production of 65-78koz per annum of doré over the Life of Mine.
 New Luika has two tailings storage facilities (TSF): TSF 1 which is non-operational and TSF 2 which is currently in use.
 TSF 2 was designed and engineered to meet the world best industry practice and in alignment with New Luika Life of Mine production plan.

-Power – New Luika derives its power from three sources namely, Heavy Fuel Oil Power Station (HFO), national grid electricity supply (TANESCO), and its solar farm (Understood to be the largest solar farm in Tanzania).
+Power – New Luika derives its power from three sources namely, Heavy Fuel Oil Power Station (HFO), national grid electricity supply (TANESCO), and its solar farm.

 Water – New Luika receives its water requirements from various sources namely, Jamhuri Pit, HIPO Dam, and multiple boreholes.

-With the underground mine at New Luika fully established, exploration activities are currently being conducted in three distinct areas to extend the life of the operation:
+With the underground mine at New Luika fully established, exploration activities are ongoing to extend the life of the operations.

 The regional geology of the Lupa Goldfield is characterised by deformed, folded, sheared and metamorphosed paleoproterozoic rocks with major fold axes trending east southeast to west northwest.
 The following main lithological units occur in the region: